About Récolte Energy

 Napa Sanitation District’s 1 MW battery storage project was installed by Tesla in March 2016 with no upfront investment from NSD, in exchange for shared bill savings.
 Napa Sanitation District’s 1 MW PV system and Napa Valley Unified School District’s PV systems for its middle schools were installed under PPAs with 0% escalators and options to buy the systems.

 Between January 2007 and February 2014, Récolte Energy worked on getting a California law changed, a CPUC decision approved, and a PG&E tariff (NEMA – Net Energy Meter Aggregation) passed.
-As a result, a customer with multiple meters on adjacent or contiguous properties can offset the combined loads of their meters with a single renewable energy system.
+As a result, a customer with multiple meters on adjacent or contiguous properties can offset the combined loads of his meters with a single renewable energy system.
 According to the CPUC and the California Distributed Generation Statistics site, at the end of 2016 roughly 5% of all net metered projects in California, or 227 MW out of 4537 MW, were NEMA projects.
 And according to PG&E, at the end of 2020, there were 6211 NEMA projects totaling 606 MW, or 13% of the 4618 MW of net metered projects, installed in PG&E’s service area.